Jorja24/MYBIP-PROTOTYPE/README.md

 ## How It Works

 This application connects to the Google Gemini API to power its AI assistant.

-The API key is managed securely as an environment variable named `API_KEY` in the deployment environment (like Vercel or a similar hosting platform).
+**IMPORTANT:** The API key must be managed securely as an environment variable named `VITE_API_KEY` in the deployment environment (like Vercel or a similar hosting platform).

 There is no need to enter an API key in the browser.
-The application is configured to use the pre-set key from the environment, making it ready to use immediately upon loading.
+The application is configured to use the pre-set key from the environment, making it ready to use immediately upon loading, provided the `VITE_API_KEY` variable is correctly set.

 ### Key Features